ariakerstein/Distraqt-FullStack/README.txt

 Item Catalog Final Project (called distraqt) for full stack nanodegree:
 -----------------------------------------------------------------------

-This project is based on Udacity's full stack nanodegree building a fully functional webapp containing the following functionality:
+This project is loosely based on Udacity's full stack nanodegree building a fully functional webapp containing the following functionality:
-* CRUD functionality
+* Full CRUD functionality
 * Working postgres database
 * Google authorization (FB authorization is currently deprecated)
-* JSON endpoints
+* JSON endpoints -- available via */JSON.
+Routes are described in 'distraqt_finalProject.py'
-* all data is pushed to a postgres db, tables described in 'distraqt_database_setup.py'
+* all data is pushed to a postgres db, tables described in 'distraqt_database_setup.py' (previously setup as sqlite) e.g., '/distraqt/<int:restaurant_id>/menu/<int:menu_id>/JSON'
-* JSON endpoints available via */JSON.
-Routes are described in 'distraqt_finalProject.py' e.g., '/distraqt/<int:restaurant_id>/menu/<int:menu_id>/JSON'
 * All pages are currently private by user; unauthenticated users will only have access to the welcome page
 * Navbar has logic to show login/logout functionality dependent on users auth status.
 Navbar returns google profile picture.